polishCurl/modern_cpp_examples/README.md

 ### List of modern C++ (c++11 or newer) examples
 1. Using `typeid()` for printing type information at runtime and `__cxa_demangle()` for printing demangled names.
 2. Using class template without definition for printing type information at compile time.
+3. Compare the memory size of different closures using lambdas.